kaiser-team/Dicom-conversion/README.md

     dest_folder: The path to a folder containing the converted files (will create one if no such folder exits)

     file_format: The format to be converted into.
-Ex: JPEG, PNG (case-sensitive)
+Ex: JPEG, PNG, BMP

     Example usage: python3 dicomConverter.py /users/home/data /users/home/converted_data JPEG